ibm-cloud-docs/secrets-manager/tutorials/kubernetes-secrets.md

 - Review the [secret types in {{site.data.keyword.secrets-manager_short}}](https://external-secrets.io/latest/provider/ibm-secrets-manager/){: external} that are supported by External Secrets Operator.
 - Learn more about the [{{site.data.keyword.secrets-manager_short}} API](/apidocs/secrets-manager/secrets-manager-v2).

+To work with Vault Dedicated and {{site.data.keyword.containershort}}, you need to create a cluster in your {{site.data.keyword.cloud_notm}} account and configure access to your Vault Dedicated instance.